Tacten/biograph-product-docs/biograph-docs/hr-workforce/Time.md

 Activity Type defines categories of work used in timesheets and helps determine billing and costing.

->Notes:Submitted Timesheets are used for payroll and billing calculations
+>Submitted Timesheets are used for payroll and billing calculations